 - Following gaining independence, The United States of America took possession of nearly all the territory east of the Mississippi River and south of the Great Lakes, with the British retaining control of Canada and Spain taking Florida.

-- The Constitution, which establishes the government as we know it today (sans its 27 Amendments including the Bill of Rights), wasn’t ratified until June 21, 1788, and the Thirteenth Amendment wasn’t signed until 1865, exactly 100 years after the American Revolution had begun.
+- The Constitution, which establishes the government as we know it today (sans its 27 Amendments including the Bill of Rights), wasn’t ratified until June 21, 1788.
+Furthermore, the Thirteenth Amendment wasn’t signed until 1865, 100 years after the American Revolution had begun.

 America the Story of Us: Declaration of Independence | History.